 - Product walkthroughs.

-Here’s a quick overview of the various process documentation types you can create using Scribe.
+Here’s a quick overview of the various process documentation examples you can automate with Scribe.

-Quick reference guides are documents that provide a condensed set of instructions for a product or process.
+Quick reference guides provide condensed instructions for a product or process.
 They’re a convenient way to help users find information without scanning a ton of content.